haileyyyy00/Ambient-Interface-for-Elder-Care/README.md

     6. The code provides caregivers with a visual indication of potential problems, allowing them to take appropriate action.
 </details>

+## Audio Component

+The [Audio](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/blob/main/audio) directory contains all the audio components needed for our project

-## Camera File
+## Models Component

-In the directory Camera, You can access various files named [Camera](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/tree/main/Camera) which essentially is the different python models for our project. <br>
+The [Models](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/blob/main/models) directory contains various files which essentially are the different models used for fall and emotion detection in our project. <br>

+## Camera.py

+The [camera.py](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/blob/main/camera.py) file is responsible for using all the models present in [Models](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/blob/main/models) and detect fall or emotions and produce corresponding audio.

-- This "Camera Directory," is designed to leverage an external camera system for capturing real-time updates from elderly individuals.
+- camera.py is designed to leverage an external camera system for capturing real-time updates from elderly individuals.
 However, it's important to note that this system doesn't capture actual images or live photos of the person; instead, it employs a Convolutional Neural Network (CNN) model through a Python script to monitor and detect the movements of the elderly person. <br>
 - The primary purpose of this system is to identify instances where an elderly person may have fallen down.
 When such a fall condition is detected, the system generates an output file to alert caregivers or relevant personnel.
 It's crucial to emphasize that this approach prioritizes non-invasive and privacy-conscious techniques for the purpose of caretaking.
 The system respects the individual's privacy and does not involve intrusive surveillance.
 This technology aims to provide an unobtrusive means of enhancing the safety and well-being of elderly individuals under care.

-## Main
+## Main.py

 The [main.py](https://github.com/kushagra1912/Ambient-Interface-for-Elder-Care/blob/main/main.py) file is responsible for starting the application and handle the communication between the microprocessors used for input and output, along with the controlling the camera and sounds used by theis application.
 It has the following functions:

 - connect(port) - This function is used to connect to the serial monitor of a microprocessor, it takes in the port as a parameter and returns the a Serial.serial object